 Thanksgiving: It's the potluckiest time of the year.
 Whether you find yourself enjoying the idyllic extended-family dinner à la Norman Rockwell, or you gather with a group of friends (aka the family you choose), it's statistically more likely that you will be a guest than a host.
 In other words, you'll need to bring a dish.
-And as casual as it sounds, Thanksgiving potluck can be
+And as casual as it sounds, Thanksgiving potluck can be a minefield.

 To demonstrate your appreciation of the host's hospitality, you have to bring something that required a little effort, but at the same time, you don't want to compete with the lineup they've already planned.
 (Four bowls of mashed potatoes on the table isn't going to make anyone happy.)
 It's no wonder some people wimp out with a relish tray, or boring dinner rolls.